California is facing a severe housing crisis, and Californians need real housing solutions.

-In an effort to create housing opportunities and solutions for California, Senate President pro Tempore Toni G. Atkins (D-San Diego), and Senators Anna Caballero (D-Salinas), Nancy Skinner (D-Berkeley), Scott Wiener (D-San Francisco), along with Senators María Elena Durazo (D-Los Angeles), Lena Gonzalez (D-Long Beach), Mike McGuire (D-Healdsburg), Richard Roth (D-Riverside), and Susan Rubio (D-Baldwin Park), have introduced the “Building Opportunities for All” Senate Housing Package.
+In an effort to create housing opportunities and solutions for California, Senate President pro Tempore Toni G. Atkins (D-San Diego), and Senators Anna Caballero (D-Salinas), Nancy Skinner (D-Berkeley), Scott Wiener (D-San Francisco), along with Senators Dave Cortese (D-San Jose), María Elena Durazo (D-Los Angeles), Lena Gonzalez (D-Long Beach), Mike McGuire (D-Healdsburg), Richard Roth (D-Riverside), and Susan Rubio (D-Baldwin Park), have introduced the “Building Opportunities for All” Senate Housing Package.

 (Atkins, Caballero, McGuire, Roth, Rubio, Skinner, Wiener)

-SB 10 allows cities to upzone areas close to job centers, transit, and existing urbanized areas to allow up to ten units without having to go through the lengthy CEQA process.
+Senate Bill 10 allows cities to upzone areas close to job centers, transit, and existing urbanized areas to allow up to ten units without having to go through the lengthy CEQA process.
 SB 10 will make it easier for cities to build housing affordable to young people and working families.

 Senate Bill 290 improves and clarifies the state’s Density Bonus statute to ensure it achieves its intended outcome of increasing affordable housing production.
 This bill will make it easier to build density bonus projects and provides incentives to build affordable housing for low-income students.